nuodb/nuodb-helm-charts/stable/README.md

 oc adm policy add-scc-to-user nuodb-scc system:serviceaccount:nuodb:default -n nuodb
 ```

-## Check that the Helm client and Tiller server are able to communicate correctly.
+## Confirm that the Helm client and Tiller server are able to communicate correctly.

 The results should be as follows: